 Families and babies are welcome in worship!
 The sounds of children in the sanctuary are a delight, so please do not be embarrassed if your child asks questions during worship or wants to walk around the sanctuary to light a candle at the devotional altars or takes a moment to cry.

 Holy Communion, also known as Mass or Eucharist or the Lord’s Supper, is celebrated each Sunday.
 All who seek Christ are invited to partake.
 You do not need to be an Episcopalian to receive Communion.
 You do not need to be a certain age or to have been Confirmed to partake.
+All who have been baptized, inclusive of denominational background, are welcome.
+This is what is called Open Communion in the Episcopal Church.

 If for any reason you would rather receive a blessing, the priest is happy to say a prayer for you.
 Simply cross your hands over your chest when you come forward during Communion, or instruct your child to do so.

 Baptism is the “front door” of the church.
 If you have never been baptized (in any church) then this is the place to begin.
 Baptism requires water in the name of the Father, Son, and Holy Spirit.
 In the Episcopal Church, adults, children, and infants (with parent(s) and godparent(s) present to make their vows) are baptized.
-In the Episcopal Church, baptism is indissoluble; it does not bear repeating.
+In the Episcopal Church, baptism is indissoluble; it does not need repeating.

 If you have already been baptized, you are likely ready for Confirmation.
 Being confirmed in the Episcopal Church is a mature faith commitment, made on the Bishop’s annual visit to the church, where the Bishop places her/his hands on your head and prays for the Holy Spirit to be active in your life.
 If you have already been confirmed in the Lutheran or Roman Catholic Church, we recognize that you have already shared in this sacramental rite.
+In this case, your Reception into the Episcopal Church is celebrated during the Bishop's visit.

 "What drew me to Historic St. Luke's was its joy in worship, the faithfulness of its longtime members, and its willingness to open wide the doors for more families and neighbors to discover its beauty.
 St. Luke's reminds us that God cares for the orphan, the widow, the immigrant, the outcast, those who mourn, those who long for justice, and those who are hungry.
 For that, I am grateful to preach, teach, and pray here."

-Jane-Allison is passionate about evangelism, teaching, and pilgrimage.
+Mother Jane-Allison is passionate about evangelism, teaching, and pilgrimage.
 She has traveled to Canterbury, Jerusalem, Rome, Santiago de Compostela, as well as many historic Civil Rights landmarks, and hopes to make many more pilgrimages in her lifetime.
 In her free time, she enjoys browsing bookstores, visiting art markets and museums, trying new restaurants, and walks with her rescue dog.

 There are so many ways to support our mission.
 Contact us to find out more about volunteer opportunities, fundraising events, and serving in worship and hospitality.